Main content | back to top

 5. Be prepared at the event

-To inspire you to think about lubrication engineering principles when improving the fuel efficiency of your vehicle, we will be hosting a Tribology Week from 9 to 13 December 2013.
+To inspire you to think about lubrication engineering principles when improving the fuel efficiency of your vehicle, we will host a Tribology Week from 17-20 March, 2014.
 We will be sharing some exciting cases from Shell and tips and tricks to help you win on track!